 The bigger the speakers the more sound and less distortion they produce.
 The speakers on the Ion Audio Max do leave a lot to be desired.
 They are pretty standard full-range stereo speakers.

 I haven’t been able to find out the exact wattage – not even on the manufacturer’s website.
 But I suspect they’re very basic.

 There have been mixed reviews on the speakers but it’s safe to say that the sound they produce will easily fill a small room like a man cave, dorm room or bedroom.

 I’m not blown away by the positioning of the speakers.
 They are built-in to the top of the plinth.
 In my opinion, this is a drawback since the sound is not as direct.

 I would have preferred front or side positioning but then the entire design would be different to make space for the speakers.
 Depending on what you want in terms of sound, this might not bother you.

 What I am super pleased with is the fact that the Ion Audio Max has an internal preamp.
 So you can hook it up to your home stereo system or external speakers.

 This is a real redeeming feature since you don’t have to rely on the built-in speakers.
 And even if you cough up for external speakers you can still get the whole package for a sweet deal, depending on which speakers you go for.

-Something like the Logitech S150 USB Speakers with Digital Sound which you can pick up for next to nothing.
+Something like the Logitech S150 USB Speakers with Digital Sound (see on amazon) which you can pick up just about anywhere.